chrsw/tupe/ch2/README.md

-## Solutions for _The UNIX Programming Environment_ Kernighan & Pike, 1984, Prentice Hall, Chapter 2
+## Solutions for _The UNIX Programming Environment_ Kernighan & Pike, 1984, Prentice Hall, Chapter 2: The File System

 The following table is a list of exercises and solutions.